Last Updated: January 6, 2025

 Technically, and this may be the case in Project, Free Slack can be calculated during the Forward Pass.

-Task (C) is not on the Critical Path, but, if the task is delayed, it will push out the Early Start date of task (D).
+Task (C) is not on the Critical Path, but if the task is delayed, it will push out the Early Start date of task (D).
 If it is delayed more than 3, it will push out the start of (D) and the end date of the schedule.

-When Finished with the Exercise
+When Finished with Exercise 7

 After this review, you should have a good understanding of CPM calculations.
 Microsoft Project has fields for all of these calculations: